TCGxBill/HMM/README.md

         AFTER INSERT ON auth.users
         FOR EACH ROW EXECUTE FUNCTION public.handle_new_user();

+    -- 8. INTERNAL FUNCTION FOR EDGE FUNCTION (FIXED) -- This function is called by the Edge Function and needs elevated privileges to bypass RLS.
-    -- 8. STORAGE-BASED TRIGGER FOR PROCESSING TASK KEYS (NEW) CREATE OR REPLACE FUNCTION public.internal_upsert_task_key(p_task_id TEXT, p_key_data JSONB) RETURNS void
+    CREATE OR REPLACE FUNCTION public.internal_upsert_task_key(p_task_id TEXT, p_key_data JSONB) RETURNS void
     LANGUAGE plpgsql
+    SECURITY DEFINER
     AS $$
     BEGIN
         INSERT INTO public.task_keys(task_id, key_data, updated_at)